-PIA is one of the most popular VPNs out there, but it’s not because of advertising.
+PIA is one of the most popular VPNs out there, but is it actually worth all the hype it's getting?
 Released in 2010, PIA has grown users through word of mouth and recommendations.
 And, while they are based in the USA (which we’re usually wary of), they have proven twice that they do not maintain user logs.
 Although you’re not going to get too many extra features, and PIA isn’t the best when it comes to streaming, you definitely get a trustworthy and honest service.

 So, what makes PIA so popular?